obsidianmd/obsidian-help/en/Obsidian Sync/Troubleshoot Obsidian Sync.md

 If a note was created locally on a device less than a couple of minutes before Sync downloads a remote version of that note, then Sync keeps the remote version without attempting to merge the two.
 You can still recover the local version using [[File recovery]].

+## Obsidian Sync will not Sync my plugins and settings updates

+Obsidian [[Sync limitations#Does Obsidian Sync live-reload my settings?|does not live]], or hot reload, settings.
+You will need to restart Obsidian on the other devices after they have updated their settings.
+On mobile devices, this may require a force-quit of Obsidian.

+> [!example]- Example: Changing a theme
+> - Your primary device, a computer, currently has a custom theme and you decide to change it back to the default theme.
+> - You confirm in the Sync log that the files have been sent to the remote vault.
+However, your open mobile device, still reflects your custom theme.
+> - You open the Sync log on the mobile device, and confirm that you have received an updated `appearance.json`.
+> - You restart Obsidian on the mobile device.
+> - Once re-opened, the mobile device should reflect the same theme as your primary device.

 ## What does "Vault limit exceeded" mean?

 Your account exceeds the [[Sync limitations#How large can each remote vault be|maximum size of 50 GB]].
 See [[Storage limits]].